Maremo1/Bosslady-Application/README.md

 # Bosslady-Application
-Application for bosslady events and decor
+Application for bosslady events and decor.
 Application to start soon